dvsa/vol-app/docs/rfc/rfc-003-code-owners.md

 ## Proposal

 To address these issues, we propose the introduction of code owners.
-Code owners are team members responsible for specific parts of the codebase.
+Code owners are team members that are acting lead maintainer of a specific repository or part of the codebase.

 They are responsible for:

 -   Reviewing pull requests that affect their assigned code.
 -   Keeping dependencies up to date (or creating tickets for them if they require large refactors).
 -   Identifying improvements and creating tickets for them.
+-   Release management for their assigned code (if applicable).

 ### Time Investment